mikwielgus/undoredo/README.md

 undoredo = { version = "0.1", features = ["stable-vec", "thunderdome"]}
 ```

-**Technical detail:** Unlike maps, which support insertion and removal at
-arbitrary keys, a stable-vec-style data structure can be only supported if
+**Technical sidenote:** Unlike maps and sets, not all stable vec data structures
-it allows to insert elements at arbitrary indexes, including indexes that are
+allow insertion and removal at arbitrary indexes regardless of whether they are
-out of bounds at the time of insertion.
-For `StableVec`, this is achieved by
+vacant, occupied, or out of bounds at the time of insertion.
+For `StableVec`,
-changing the length before insertion using the
+we managed to insert at out-of-bound indexes by changing the length before
+insertion using the
 [`.reserve_for()`](https://docs.rs/stable-vec/latest/stable_vec/struct.StableVecFacade.html#method.reserve_for)
 method.
+For `thunderdome::Arena` we could achieve insertion at arbitrary key by
-With `thunderdome::Arena`, this is achieved directly by inserting via the
+inserting via the
 [`.insert_at()`](https://docs.rs/thunderdome/latest/thunderdome/struct.Arena.html#method.insert_at)
 method.
+Collections for which we have not managed to achieve this are documented
+in the section below.

 ## Unsupported collections